DBrdak/photo-organizer/README.md

 4. **Client Setup:**
    - Configure your iOS Shortcuts (or other client-side tool) to communicate with the deployed API endpoints.
-   - Use Siri and shortcut automations to trigger these shortcuts for a seamless photo backup experience.
+   - Use Siri and shortcut automations to trigger these shortcuts for a seamless photo backup experience. (find .shortcut files in docs folder if you want to implement this approach)

 ## Configuration